lyubent/blog_old/source/_posts/2014-04-16-python-driver-overview-using-twissandra.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;futures.append(session.execute_async(
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;get_tweets_query, (row.tweet_id,)))</pre><br/>
 Queries are sometimes executed using <code>session.execute</code> and other times <code>session.execute_async</code> is used instead.
 The difference between the two is that <strong>execute</strong> waits for a response before returning whilst <strong>execute_async</strong> returns a "future" so it can send multiple messages concurrently, without waiting for responses, therefore there is no guarantee on the order of the responses.
 The returned <code>ResponseFuture</code> can be used to verify the query's success for both serial and concurrent queries.
 On failure an exception would be raised.<br/>
-<strong>Changing Password - Update</strong><br/>
-Updates and inserts have mostly identical behavior with Cassandra.
+<br/><strong>Changing Password - Update</strong><br/>Updates and inserts have mostly identical behavior with Cassandra.
 They both blindly overwrite existing (or non-existing) data.
 Twissandra doesn't use UPDATE statements but for completeness here is a theoretical example of updating a password:<br/><br/>
 <pre style="background-color: #eee; font-size: 0.7em;padding: 10px 4px; margin: 0">
 update_password_query = session.prepare("UPDATE users SET password = ?
 WHERE username = ?")
 session.execute(update_password_query, (password, username)))</pre><br/>